joeldom/react-structure/README.md

 # react-structure

-design test for  how to struicture components and routes and add libraries
+design test for how to struicture components and routes and add libraries.

+need to add creat react app

 ## site / app stucture